ddavidson99/dyzbox/memory-bank/activeContext.md

 21. **UI Consistency**: Created consistent email viewing experience across inbox and label pages.
 22. **Visual Notification System**: Implemented subtle animation for categories with unread messages, making only the category icons "jiggle" to draw user attention while maintaining text readability.
 23. **Authentication Strategy**: Decided on provider-based authentication (OAuth) with account linking for multiple email providers, using a single user identity in our system.
+24. **Gmail Provider Optimization**: Improved the GmailProvider class to handle large inboxes with better batch processing, rate limiting, and pagination token support.
+25. **Email Statistics Approach**: Implemented direct label statistics from Gmail API to get accurate inbox and unread counts.
+26. **Compose Email Enhancement Plan**: Designed a plan to enhance the email compose functionality with Quill.js for rich text editing and an icon-based UI that aligns with our minimal design philosophy.
+Keyboard shortcuts will be implemented in a later phase after core functionality is complete.

 ## Current Challenges